 Ingredient Notes

-- Sour cream - adds a little sourness to the dish that complements the browned butter.
-Greek yogurt is a good substitute for it.
+- Sour cream - Adds a little sourness to the dish that complements the browned butter.

 Add the butter to the skillet over medium heat.
 Once the butter is melted, it will foam up and then subside.